 Although the keto diet was initially developed to help children with epilepsy, it became popular because it was very useful for weight loss.
 There are two main reasons why the keto diet can help you to lose weight:

+It reduces your appetite.
 Studies have shown that by removing carbohydrates from your diet, you can effectively suppress your appetite.
 On the keto diet, participants tend to eat far less than if they were eating a standard diet, which ultimately puts them in a calorie deficit that leads to weight loss.

 In addition to helping participants reach a calorie deficit without feeling hungry, the keto diet also causes the body to rid itself of excess water.
 This can lead to dramatic weight loss results, especially at the beginning of the diet.